 Serving & Storing Zucchini Curry

 I suggest serving this Indian curry with basmati rice or naan bread.
 Trader Joe’s has naan in their freezer section that is easy to heat in the oven.
 You can also cook rice noodles or other pasta to serve with this if you like.
 Since I am gluten-free and try to eat grain-free most of the time, I love this curry recipe just as it is with just a bowl and a spoon to dig in.
+Great side dishes to go with curry include these ideas.

 Since this recipe is dairy-free and uses coconut milk to make the curry sauce creamy, it stores and reheats very well.
 You can store this in an air-tight container in your refrigerator for up to 5 days and up to a month in your freezer.
 If frozen, thaw in the refrigerator for a few days in the refrigerator before reheating.
 Heat up in a saute pan or microwave until hot throughout and enjoy.
 This vegan Indian curry is great to make ahead of time for meal planning and reheat throughout the week for lunch or dinner.